bwRavencl/ControllerBuddy-Pages/index.md

         - The Start button performs a middle-click
         - Pressing D-Pad up or down scrolls up or down

-        - The **On-Screen Keyboard** can be toggled on and off by pressing down the right stick.
+        - Pressing down on the right stick toggles the **On-Screen Keyboard** on and off.
-        In *On-Screen Keyboard Mode* the following actions are configured:
+        In *On-Screen Keyboard Mode*, the following actions are configured:
-        - The D-Pad moves the key selector of the On-Screen Keyboard around.
+        - The D-Pad moves the On-Screen Keyboard key selector around.
-        - The A button presses down the currently selected On-Screen Keyboard key - if the A button is released also the respective key on the keyboard gets released.
+        - The A button depresses the currently selected On-Screen Keyboard key - when the A button is released, the corresponding key on the keyboard is also released.
-        - The B button locks the currently selected On-Screen Keyboard key down - the key stays in the pressed down state until it is unlocked in the same way.
+        - The B button locks the currently selected On-Screen Keyboard key down - the key remains in depressed state until it is unlocked by selecting it with the selector and pressing the B button again.
-        - The Y button releases all keys of the On-Screen Keyboard
+        - The Y button is shortcut to release all locked keys at once.
-        By locking down multiple keys it is possible to perform key-strokes that consist of multiple keys pressed simultaneously.
+        By locking multiple keys, it is possible to perform key-strokes consisting of multiple keys pressed simultaneously.
-        When the *On-Screen Keyboard Mode* is toggled off by pressing down the right stick, all locked keys are automatically released.
+        When the *On-Screen Keyboard Mode* is exited by pressing down the right stick, all locked keys are automatically released.

         This completes the base upon which a real profile can be built.
 It is important to note, that you should keep these basics of all your profiles as similar as possible, this will make it much easier when switching between different aircraft models and simulators!
-        As you may have noticed we practically have already covered all the typical controls required for flying a virtual aircraft and controlling the most important aspects of the simulator.
-Most importantly, we still have quite a few buttons available for mapping some of the more specialized controls of an aircraft.
+        By now, we have covered all the basic controls needed to fly a virtual aircraft and to control the most important aspects of the simulator.
+Most importantly, at this point we still have quite a few unused buttons available for things like avionics, weapons, and so on.

         ##### Default Mode:
         [![Basic Profile Default Mode](assets/svg/basic_profile_default_mode.svg)](assets/svg/basic_profile_default_mode.svg)